Azure/terraform-azure-mdc-defender-plans-azure/README.md

 ## Telemetry Collection

-This module used [terraform-provider-modtm](https://registry.terraform.io/providers/Azure/modtm/latest) to collect telemetry data.
+This module uses [terraform-provider-modtm](https://registry.terraform.io/providers/Azure/modtm/latest) to collect telemetry data.
 This provider is designed to assist with tracking the usage of Terraform modules.
-It creates a custom modtm_telemetry resource that gathers and sends telemetry data to a specified endpoint.
+It creates a custom `modtm_telemetry` resource that gathers and sends telemetry data to a specified endpoint.
 The aim is to provide visibility into the lifecycle of your Terraform modules - whether they are being created, updated, or deleted.
 This data can be invaluable in understanding the usage patterns of your modules, identifying popular modules, and recognizing those that are no longer in use.

 The ModTM provider is designed with respect for data privacy and control.
 The only data collected and transmitted are the tags you define in module's `modtm_telemetry` resource, an uuid which represents a module instance's identifier, and the operation the module's caller is executing (Create/Update/Delete/Read).
 No other data from your Terraform modules or your environment is collected or transmitted.